 We would like to welcome and congratulate you!
 If you haven’t already accepted our offer of admission please do so by logging back into the online application.
 Registration materials will not be generated for you if you do not officially accept the offer.

 Official Documents – Transcripts and Test Scores

-All admitted students need to send official, hard copies of all their academic transcripts and those which were degree programs need to also list proof of degree.
-These should be sent to the Office of Admissions prior to registration.
-Questions regarding these documents should be emailed to firstname.lastname@example.org
+All admitted students need to send official, copies of all their academic transcripts.
+Official hard copies can either be sent though the postal mail in unopened envelopes sealed by the issuing institution OR electronically from Parchment and/or Clearinghouse.
+Transcripts from degree granting institutions also need to also list proof of degree as having been issued.
+These should be sent directly to the Office of Admissions prior to registration.
+Questions regarding these documents or electronic documents should be emailed to firstname.lastname@example.org

 Please have transcripts sent by mail to:

 Official GRE/TOEFL/GMAT/IELTS scores need to be sent to The Graduate Center directly by the test issuer.